ojutalayomi/textarea/README.md

 - Entity highlighting:
   - Entity anchor tags now also include the prefixed highlight class for easier scoping.
 - No breaking changes expected; legacy classes remain by default.
 Set `legacyClassNames={false}` to fully isolate styles.

+# v1.3.1

+- **Controlled Component Support**:
+  - Added `value` and `onChange` props to support controlled component pattern
+  - Component now supports both controlled and uncontrolled modes
+  - If `value` prop is provided, component becomes controlled and uses external state
+  - If `value` prop is not provided, component manages its own internal state (backward compatible)
+  - `onChange` callback receives the new string value directly: `onChange?: (value: string) => void`
+- **Improved State Management**:
+  - `clearText()` function in `Details` now works correctly in both controlled and uncontrolled modes
+  - Character limit enforcement works seamlessly in both modes
+  - All existing features (entity highlighting, auto-expansion, etc.) work in both modes
+- **Backward Compatibility**:
+  - No breaking changes - existing code continues to work without modifications
+  - Uncontrolled mode remains the default when `value` prop is not provided
+- **TypeScript**:
+  - Updated type definitions to include `value` and `onChange` props
+  - Full type safety for both controlled and uncontrolled usage patterns